 By using probiotics, it’s possible to help rebuild a poor variety of gut bacteria often seen after a course of taking antibiotics and prevent antibiotic-associated gut issues.
 In addition, probiotic supplements and foods may increase the effectiveness of antibiotics and help prevent the bacteria in your body from becoming resistant.

-3. May Improve Mental Illness
+3. May Fight Mental Illness

 The “second” brain of the gut has been a major point of research since scientists have discovered the importance of the gut-brain connection.
 A review in 2015 highlighted the complex interactions between the gut and brain, stating: